u0953009/11/README.md

 ## Model description
 **1. Model Architecture**
    - Existing architecures were used to train: AlexNet, Inception V3, InceptionResV2, VGG16.
-   - Different architecures and ways were tried. (e.g, different input shape on the same architecture)
+   - Variations of existing architecures were used to train.
+Detailed description of each architecture is explained in 3.
+Model Reports.
        <p>&nbsp;</p>
 **2. Data description**
    - Images used to train this classifier are (1) photos (2) extracted images from videos of an Allegro robotic hand trying to grasp an object.